 businesses reporting they have opened faster, saved money and time and are experiencing

 Small Business Victoria

-Small Business Victoria is part of the Employment, Investment and Trade group within the department.
+Small Business Victoria is part of the Jobs, Innovation and Business Engagement group within the department.

 Victorian Small Business Commission